-I’ll be posting an in-depth look at cloth diapers vs. disposable diapers soon, but for now, suffice it to say that cloth diapers, even the most expensive ones, are way cheaper than disposable diapers—we’re talking thousands of dollars in savings before that little one is potty trained.
+It’s well known that cloth diapers are way cheaper than disposable diapers—we’re talking thousands of dollars in savings before that little one is potty trained.

 Here’s what The Bump had to say about the cost comparison in their article Diaper Decisions: Cloth Diapers Vs. Disposable:

 “A typical family can spend between $2,000 and $3,000 per baby for two years on disposable diapers while cloth diapers and accessories run about $800 to $1,000 if you wash them yourself.
 If you go with a cloth diaper laundering service it will run you closer to the cost of disposables around $2,500 to $2,800.
 But also keep in mind that you can reuse cloth diapers on any new siblings that come along.”

 Sure, it’s great to read that cloth diapers cost about half the price of disposables, but $800-$1,000 is still a lot.

 If you’re even a little bit as cheap as me (I’ve been told that I’m so tight I squeak), $800 sounds crazy expensive!
 It sounds even worse when you think about how, unlike disposables where the cost is spread out, the bill for cloth diapers is up front.
 Yes, they are cheaper because you get to use them over and over, but you have to buy them all first.
 For those on a really tight budget, or even no budget, this can seem impossible, especially when you consider how many diaper’s you’ll need to fit your needs.
 You can get some help to figure out how many diapers you’ll need here.